-- Nonspendable amounts that cannot be spent either because they are not in spendable form or because they are legally or contractually required to be maintained intact. - Restricted amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments. - Assigned amounts that do not meet the criteria to be classified as restricted or committed but that are intended to be used for specific purposes.
+- Nonspendable amounts that cannot be spent either because they are not in spendable form or because they are legally or contractually required to be maintained intact.
+As of June 30, 2019, OCLTA reported nonspendable balance for condemnation deposits and other assets prepaids. - Restricted amounts that can be spent only for specific purposes because of constitutional provisions or enabling legislation or because of constraints that are externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments.
+As of June 30, 2019, OCLTA reported restricted fund balance for debt service, Environmental Mitigation Program and transportation projects. - Committed amounts that can be spent only for specific purposes determined by a formal action of the government's highest level of decision-making authority.
+The Board, as the highest level of decision-making authority, has the ability to commit fund balances through the adoption of a resolution.
+These committed amounts cannot be used for any other purpose unless the Board removes or modifies the use through the adoption of a subsequent resolution.

+• Assigned - amounts that do not meet the criteria to be classified as restricted or committed but that are intended to be used for specific purposes.
 This classification also includes residual amounts assigned for specific projects.
 The Board establishes and modifies assignments of fund balance through the adoption of the budget and subsequent budget amendments.
 The Board retains the authority to assign fund balance.